Menu

 Most notably, patients who have undergone a FUT or strip procedure and have found themselves dissatisfied or self-conscious about the scar they were left with.

 Finding a skilled surgeon to help with these repairs is important because this is not something you want to have to deal with repeatedly.
+The surgeon’s expertise directly impacts scar outcomes and the overall success of scar repair or revisions.
 Here’s what we want you to know about closure techniques we use and how we address scar repair or revisions.

 TRICHOPHYTIC CLOSURE WORKS WELL WITH STRIP INCISION HAIR TRANSPLANTS